Anaheim, California: Founding

 The city of Anaheim was founded in 1857 by 50 German-Americans who were residents of San Francisco and whose families had originated in Rothenburg ob der Tauber, Franconia in Bavaria.
 After traveling through the state looking for a suitable area to grow grapes, the group decided to purchase a 1165 acre parcel from Juan Pacífico Ontiveros' large Rancho San Juan Cajón de Santa Ana in present-day Orange County for $2 per acre.
+It's recorded as the oldest American founded city in Orange County.

 For $750 a share, the group formed the Anaheim Vineyard Company headed by George Hansen.
 Their new community was named Annaheim, meaning "home by the Santa Ana River" in German.
 The name later was altered to Anaheim.
 To the Spanish-speaking neighbors, the settlement was known as Campo Alemán (German Field).

 Although grape and wine-making was their primary objective, the majority of the 50 settlers were mechanics, carpenters and craftsmen with no experience in wine-making.
 The community set aside 40 acres for a town center and a school was the first building erected there.
 The first home was built in 1857, the Anaheim Gazette newspaper was established in 1870 and a hotel in 1871.
 The census of 1870 reported a population of 565 for the Anaheim district.
 For 25 years, the area was the largest wine producer in California.
 However, in 1884, a disease infected the grape vines and by the following year the entire industry was destroyed.
 Other crops – walnuts, lemons and oranges – soon filled the void.
 Fruits and vegetables had become viable cash crops when the Los Angeles – Orange County region was connected to the continental railroad network in 1887.